Kelby02/kelby02.github.io/README.md

 # kelby02.github.io

-Fashion Design student, Australia.
+Apparel Artist from Naarm, Australia.

-Portfolio Website, new to webdesign
+Bachelor's degree of Fashion Design

-Enjoy the content, if u want!
+Portfolio Website - New to webdesign